 The repetitive punches that a boxer throws during training sessions can lead to injuries of the shoulder involving muscles, ligaments and tendons.
 Ignoring the pain or "playing through" a shoulder injury and treating it as second nature to your sport can lead to further degeneration of the injured tissues.
 Orthopaedic surgeons group shoulder problems into two groups; those caused by the instability or dislocation of one or more of the joints of the shoulder or impingement, the result of excessive rubbing of the shoulder muscle against the top part of the shoulder blade.

 When a boxer experiences an injury of the rotator cuff whether instability or impingement related, the ability to hold the hands up, throw or block a punch will be affected.
-As you participate in drills you may feel as though the joint is slipping out of place and can suffer from pain in the shoulder, inflammation as well as a greatly reduced range of motion.
+As you participate in drills you may feel as though the joint is slipping out of place and this can cause pain in the shoulder, inflammation as well as a greatly reduced range of motion.

 Immediately after sustaining a shoulder injury you should rest the shoulder, and immobilize the arm and apply ice to the area.
 Anti-inflammatory medications are often suggested to reduce any swelling.
 Seek the advice of a medical professional before returning to boxing to avoid any further injury to the shoulder joint.